 Bush said he visited his mother in the hospital on April 7, when he was able to say goodbye.

 “She had great faith,” he added.
-“She truly believes that there is an afterlife, that she will be wonderfully received in the arms of a loving god, and therefore did not fear death.
-And result of her soul being comforted on the deathbed, my soul is comforted.”
+“She truly believes that there is an afterlife, that she will be wonderfully received in the arms of a loving God, and therefore did not fear death.
+As result of her soul being comforted on the deathbed, my soul is comforted.”